nhat-dev/food-app/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.
 This project helps you manage your food recipes efficiently.
 To install dependencies, run 'npm install'.
+Fixed a typo in the getting started section.